aquasecurity/trivy/docs/misconfiguration/advanced/exceptions.md

 For more details, see [the example](https://github.com/aquasecurity/trivy/tree/{{ git.commit }}/examples/misconf/rule-exception)

 ## Namespace-based exceptions
-You might want to disable builtin policies partially or fully.
+You might want to disable built-in policies partially or fully.
 For those occasions, you can use namespace-based exceptions.
 Namespace-based exceptions are also written in Rego, and allow you to specify packages where you want to disable.